 Article Translations: (Spanish)

-The term fiber refers to carbohydrates that cannot be digested.
-Fiber is found in the plants we eat for food — fruits, vegetables, grains, and legumes.
+Fiber is a carbohydrate that the body can't digest.
+It's found in the plants we eat — fruits, vegetables, grains, and legumes.

-- Insoluble fiber does not dissolve in water, but that's why it helps with constipation.
+- Insoluble fiber does not dissolve in water.
+It helps with constipation.

-It's important to include both kinds of fiber as part of a healthy diet.
+Both kinds of fiber are important parts of a healthy diet.